Paula Tsui

-Paula Tsui Siu Fung is a Cantopop singer in Hong Kong, with a career spanning over 50 years.
+Paula Tsui Siu Fung (born 1 January 1949) is a Hong Kong singer, with a career spanning over 50 years.
 She was affiliated with the TVB television station until the mid-1990s and has performed for Asia Television on several occasions since 1995.
+Over fourteen of her albums have been certified platinum by the IFPI Hong Kong.

 Personal life

 Tsui is the eldest of six children, having three brothers and two sisters.
 After graduating from secondary school, she worked at her father's salon as a nail technician and hairstylist.

 Tsui was born in Hubei, but her family moved to Hong Kong when she was still a baby.
 She recalls being a mischievous and rebellious child.
 For example, she only enjoyed music classes, enjoying her natural singing talent but refused to sing the school hymns, instead singing pop songs.
-She believes this attitude stems from not knowing what she wanted to do, and that makes her memory of youth unclear, she only remembers frequently changing jobs.
+She believes this attitude stems from not knowing what she wanted to do, and that makes her memory of youth unclear; she only remembers frequently changing jobs.

-The thing that changed her life was a singing contest when Tsui entered one in 1965.
+The thing that changed her life was a singing contest that Tsui entered in 1965.
 Initially, she was reluctant to join the competition, but her friends kept persuading her, and said that they would not participate without Tsui.
-Then finally, Tsui won that contest came out the champion.
+Then finally, Tsui won that contest.

 At the same time, Tsui's parents did not approve of her becoming a singer, because they thought musically performing was a shameful career, and that is the reason why Tsui refused to let her family see her performances.
 However, Tsui promised her family that she would not change her mind and principles.
-Finally her family agreed with her choice to become a singer.
-Tsui felt so grateful to her parents reluctance and from it came a promise with her family to become a successful singer.
-Show business had a lot of temptations and this promise kept a firm focus on her singing.
+Finally, her family agreed with her choice to become a singer.
+Tsui felt so grateful for her parents' reluctance and from it came a promise with her family to become a successful singer.
+Show business had a lot of temptations, and this promise kept a firm focus on her singing.

 Tsui is private about her personal life, especially in regards to her romantic life.
-It was not until the 1990s that was discovered that she had been secretly married to Hong Kong radio host and legislator Albert Cheng between 1975 and 1979.
+It was not until the 1990s that it was discovered that she had been secretly married to Hong Kong radio host and legislator Albert Cheng between 1975 and 1979.
 Tsui was then already a renowned singer, while Cheng was still relatively unknown at that time.